mtcute/docs/guide/index.md

 Consider using NodeJS instead.

+Deno did manage to *start* ([gist](https://gist.github.com/teidesu/dd43a98a6d694cab73000768b818fd54)), but it's not actively tested, and there are no guarantees that it will work in more complex scenarios.

 ### Anything else?

 mtcute supports both ESM and CJS, so it should work in any environment that supports either of them, as long as it also supports these featues:
   - `ArrayBuffer`, `Uint8Array`, `TextEncoder/TextDecoder` - for binary data
   - `ReadableStream` - for uploading/downloading files
+  - `SubtleCrypto` - for crypto functions (optional if using custom crypto)

 Of course, nothing is stopping you from bundling the library with Webpack or Rollup and using some polyfills.